ZGIS/malawi_atlas_public/Readme.md

 Tested with Sencha Cmd v6.6 and Ext JS 6.2 (GPL).

+## Code Fomatting

+The code of the website is formatted using the default settings of [Prettier](https://prettier.io).

 ## Code Conventions

 The `xtype` attribute for own components shall start with `ma` which stand for "Malawi Atlas".
 This makes sure that there is no confusion with already existing `xtype`s.